CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.5.1 General Groupware.md

 #### APP.5.1.A5 Definition of the communication partners [Head of Organization, Head of IT, Information Security Officer (ISB), Data Protection Officer]

 It SHOULD be determined which communication partners are allowed to receive which information.
-If you want to transfer information to a communication partner outside of your own institution, you SHOULD make sure that the recipient has the right to process that information.
+If information is to be transmitted to a communication partner outside of their own institution, it should be ensured that the recipient has the right to process this information.
 All information SHOULD be classified according to its strategic importance to the institution.
 The communication partners SHOULD be advised that the data transmitted may only be used for the purpose for which they were disclosed.
-Also for reasons of data protection (Federal Data Protection Act (BDSG), passing control) SHOULD be created an overview of which recipients are entitled to receive information, in particular personal data.
+Also for reasons of data protection (Federal Data Protection Act (BDSG), transfer control) an overview SHOULD be created, which recipients are entitled to receive information, in particular personal data.
 In the case of data to be transmitted, it should be clear which communication partners have received or are receiving information.

-#### APP.5.1.A6 Representation rules for e-mail usage [supervisors, information security officer (ISB), users]
+#### APP.5.1.A6 Representation rules for e-mail usage [supervisor, information security officer (ISB), user]

 For e-mail processing, a suitable representative SHOULD be named for each employee at all times.
 Representatives SHOULD have access to the representative's mailbox.
 Alternatively, the emails SHOULD be forwarded to the representative.
 If e-mails are forwarded, the representative users SHOULD at least be informed.
 In order to support the proxy control processes, special rules should be established for autoreply functions in e-mail programs, with which these functions can be safely controlled.
 When employees use the autoreply functions, NO internal information SHOULD be shared.